Fillmore East

-The Fillmore East was rock promoter Bill Graham's rock venue on Second Avenue near East 6th Street on the Lower East Side section of Manhattan, now called the East Village, in New York City.
-The venue was open from March 8, 1968, to June 27, 1971, and featured some of the biggest acts in rock music of that time.
-The Fillmore East was a companion to Graham's Fillmore Auditorium, and its successor, the Fillmore West, in San Francisco.
+The Fillmore East was a rock music venue on Second Avenue near 6th Street in the East Village of Manhattan in New York City.
+In operation between March 8, 1968, and June 27, 1971, it belonged to then-top rock promoter Bill Graham, and featured some of the biggest acts of that time.
+The Fillmore East was an East Coast companion to Graham's West Coast venue, San Francisco's Fillmore Auditorium, and its successor, the Fillmore West.

 Pre–Fillmore East

 The theatre at 105 Second Avenue that became the Fillmore East was originally built as a Yiddish theater in 1925–1926, designed by Harrison Wiseman in the Medieval Revival style, at a time when that section of Second Avenue was known as the "Yiddish Theater District" and the "Jewish Rialto" because of the numerous theatres that catered to a Yiddish-speaking audience.
 Called the Commodore Theater, and independently operated, it eventually was taken over by Loews Inc. and became a movie theater, the Loews Commodore.
 It later became the Village Theatre, owned by Roger Euster, with on-site management by Ben Barenholtz.
 When Bill Graham took over the theatre in 1968, it was unused and had fallen into disrepair.
 Despite the deceptively small front marquee and façade, the theater had a substantial capacity of almost 2,700.